DennisHollanders/gnn-dnr/README.md

 ## Overview
-This repository contains the full pipeline to devevelop graph neural networks to solve distribution network reconfiguration.
+This repository contains the full pipeline to develop graph neural networks to solve distribution network reconfiguration.
 This repo can in general be subdivided into two components

 0. *link to paper*
 1. *Data Generation*